 - Schedule Strategically: Choose weekends for open houses when more people are free to visit.

-- Create an Inviting Atmosphere: Provide refreshments and ensure your home is well-lit and inviting.
+- Create an Inviting Atmosphere: Provide refreshments and make sure your home is well-lit and inviting.

 - Follow Up: Collect contact information from visitors and follow up with them to gauge interest and answer any questions.

-Once you start receiving offers, it’s crucial to handle them strategically.
-The selling process doesn’t end with an accepted offer; negotiations are often where the real challenge lies.
+Once you start receiving offers, handle them strategically.
+The selling process doesn't end with an accepted offer; negotiations are often where the real challenge lies.

 Evaluating Offers